Spirituality: Neo-Vedanta

 An important influence on western spirituality was Neo-Vedanta, also called neo-Hinduism and Hindu Universalism, a modern interpretation of Hinduism which developed in response to western colonialism and orientalism.
 It aims to present Hinduism as a "homogenized ideal of Hinduism" with Advaita Vedanta as its central doctrine.
 Due to the colonisation of Asia by the western world, since the 19th century an exchange of ideas has been taking place between the western world and Asia, which also influenced western religiosity.
 Unitarianism, and the idea of Universalism, was brought to India by missionaries, and had a major influence on neo-Hinduism via Ram Mohan Roy's Brahmo Samaj and Brahmoism.
 Roy attempted to modernise and reform Hinduism from the idea of Universalism.
 This universalism was further popularised, and brought back to the West as neo-Vedanta, by Swami Vivekananda.

 Carl Jung

 Carl Jung placed a strong emphasis on the occult and spirituality.
 In his 1928 work "The Spiritual Problem of Modern Man," Jung wrote, "[T]he various forms of religion no longer appear to come from within, from the psyche; they seem more like items from the inventory of the outside world."
 Jung believed that something was missing in modern man, a sense of the mystical or the spiritual.

+For Jung, the path to addressing this problem was the process of individuation, a lifelong journey of integrating the conscious and unconscious parts of the psyche to become a whole, unique self.